 Your library has limited funds to spend on resources.
 NoveList is important to making sure your readers have access to the kind of books they want to read, but how do you make sure your staff and patrons are fully utilizing tools like NoveList?

 Through your website—both where the information appears on your library’s web site and how you characterize the benefit provided.

 Pennington Public Library had one of our favorite examples.
 When they redesigned their website, they made it bright and easy to navigate, while showing off library resources.
 When they launched their new site, they featured NoveList.
 If you like what they did, we have more suggestion below.

 Put NoveList on your website where your readers go to look for books.

 Is NoveList located where the people who are looking for books go for suggestions?
 Of course, the catalog is the first place readers go, which is why we created NoveList Select for the Catalog, but there are other ways to make NoveList easy for readers to find.
 Make sure they know to associate NoveList with finding great books!

-Example: Durham County Library has NoveList listed in their “Find Materials” menu and on their “Reading Recommendations” page.
+Example: Durham County Library has NoveList listed in their “Books and media” menu under "Reading inspiration" and "Reading recommendations."
 Their NextReads newsletters and form-based RA are also on the “Reading Recommendations” page—a one-stop shop for readers looking for their next great book.

 Hint: Sometimes there is more than one right place!